syncfusion/blazor-docs/src/common/common/deployment.md

 # Deployment

-This section provides information about deploying applications with the Syncfusion Blazor components.
+This section provides information about deploying Blazor applications with the Syncfusion Blazor components.

 You can get more information about deploying Blazor applications [Here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/).

 ## Publish Blazor Application with Visual Studio 2019

-* Create the Blazor server Application with [Syncfusion Blazor Components](https://blazor.syncfusion.com/documentation/getting-started/server-side-blazor/).
+* Create the Blazor application with [Syncfusion Blazor Components](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019).

 > **Note:** You have to change the base path of the application.
 Refer to the [MSDN](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/?view=aspnetcore-3.1&tabs=visual-studio#app-base-path) for more details.